top of page

 As with general assault charges, assault with a deadly weapon generally involves threats of violence without the follow-through of actual violence.
 Only this time, rather than empty hands, the person committing assault did so with a weapon designed to kill in their possession.

-It should be noted here the person with the deadly weapon may not even be required to have the weapon in their hands to commit assault with a deadly weapon.
+It should be noted here, the person with the deadly weapon may not even be required to have the weapon in their hands to commit assault with a deadly weapon.
 They could show the victim the gun in a holster and still be committing assault without ever drawing the weapon out.

 Objects typically categorized as deadly weapons can include:

-• Any kind of firearms.
+• Any kind of firearm

 • Knives